Chinese Culture — Brief Introduction and Special Characters

 Other historians were responsible to record important national events objectively; their diligent works made sure all the history was well documented and remembered.

-Those royals and talented people who left their names in these historical records, together with large numbers of commoners that had lived and fought in this land, they consisted of Chinese culture and history.
+Those royals and talented people who left their names in these historical records, together with large numbers of commoners that had lived and fought in this land, consisted of Chinese culture and history.

 Before the 19th century, Chinese people had great confidence in their culture.
 They had experienced many ups and downs in thousands of years of history, but they always could regain prosperity out of huge destruction.